 Hazes - with particles less than 0.1 μ m - have been argued for in a few objects where the lack of near-infrared absorption features (commonly water) necessitates that the absorption features are muted by high-altitude particles (unless the upper atmospheres of some transiting planets are extremely dry, see Madhusudhan et al. 2014).
 Such strong reduction in water absorption features was seen in the warm sub-neptune GJ1214b (Kreidberg et al. 2014) and atmospheric models argued for the presence of very small particles at low pressures (\sim 1 mbar), consistent with photochemical hazes but not with condensate clouds (Morley et al. 2015).
-In an ongoing study, the transmission spectra of moderate earth-sized planets around a very low-mass red dwarf also appear to be flat, perhaps also influenced by small particles lofted to low pressures (de Wit et al. 2016, in prep.).
+The transmission spectra of temperate earth-sized planets in the Trappist-1 system (?Gillon et al. 2017) (orbiting a very low-mass red dwarf) also appear to be flat, perhaps also influenced by small particles lofted to low pressures (de Wit et al. 2016).
 The detection of hazes (based on a very similar water absorption-based evidence) argues for the presence of some haze in L-type brown dwarfs, in spite of the lack of a host star, which argues for non-photochemical haze production (Yang et al. 2015), possibly driven by charged particles accelerated by the brown dwarf's magnetic field.